ruby-processing/Example-Sketches/README.md

 Example-Sketches
 ================

 Many of the vanilla processing example sketches have been translated to ruby-processing, and they are mainly written as 'bare' sketches (ie not class wrapped) in keeping with the original processing.
 At runtime these sketches the get wrapped into a Sketch class.
-Should you prefer you can still write class wrapped sketches, these will work equally well with ruby processing.
-Certain sketches must be run with JRuby-Complete (`load_image` and `shader` sketches), this is some java permissions thing with jruby.
-You should also checkout the [Nature of Code Examples in ruby][] and for the beginner [Learning Processing with Ruby][].
+Should you prefer you can still write class wrapped sketches, these will work equally well with ruby-processing.
+Certain sketches must be run with JRuby-Complete (`load_image` and `shader` sketches), this is a java permissions thing with jruby.
+You should also checkout the [Nature of Code Examples in ruby][] and for the beginner [Learning Processing with Ruby][] for even more examples.

 ### Partial Catalogue (for the lazy)